TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.4

-* Finish FOR loops
+* Finish FOR loops - they basically work, but fix bug #1 below
+* Maybe play with that `COLOR` instruction idea (see below)
 * Once that's done, I'd say update the docs and call 0.3 done - it's already *way* better than 0.2!

 # Buggz! :D

+1. I can't actually do LET I = -3; at first I thought this was a problem with my FOR/NEXT changes, but nope - even in old versions, negative variables crash the program.
-* I noticed that sometimes Breakaway BASIC crashes if system() returns a non-zero value.
+2. I noticed that sometimes Breakaway BASIC crashes if system() returns a non-zero value.
 For example, in my game, "The Great Gretscii", I use a build script instead of a Makefile.
 If the build fails, BASIC crashes.
 Ask around forums about this. :D